POPULAR SOURCES

 USES

-Useful for gathering subject-specific info, research and data.
+Useful for gathering subject-specific information, research and data.
 Major way for scholars to communicate, and may present or review research or criticism on a given topic.
 Quality and reliability of the info is much greater, particularly if it is peer-reviewed.

 POINTS TO REMEMBER